atapour/depthComp/README.md

 $ cd build
 $ cmake ..
 $ make
-$ ./holeFilling ./../Examples/plasic-disp-(hole.png ./../Examples/plastic-label.png)
+$ ./holeFilling ./../Examples/city-disp.png ./../Examples/city-label.png)
 ```

-The output results are written in the 'Examples' directory:
+The output results are written in the 'Examples' directory (with depth output using the same quantization range as the input):
 * the file with the suffix "-PROCESSED" is the despeckled depth image.
 * the file with the suffix "-FILLED" is the filled depth image.
 * The file "data.txt" contains information about run-time and number of cases.